finance calculator

 Deep dive

-This 529 college savings calculator projects future college costs with inflation and compares them to your 529 balance based on current savings, contributions, and expected return.
+This 529 college savings calculator projects future college costs with inflation and compares them to your 529 balance based on current savings, contributions, and expected return so you can see whether you are on track or facing a gap.

 FAQs